Powerful Lung Health Remedies Using Nature & Lifestyle

 Powerful herbal extracts that have been used for centuries have the research to help support and benefit the lungs.
 Let’s go over a few:

 Practitioners have used mullein leaf for thousands of years to combat many lung ailments that we still have today.
 Some of the conditions they used mullein leaf to treat include cough, bronchitis, asthma, and congestion.
 In fact, it became a popular treatment for tuberculosis during the Victorian era.
-Even Indigenous tribes in North America smoked mullein lead to relieve both asthma and bronchitis.
+Even Indigenous tribes in North America smoked mullein leaf to relieve both asthma and bronchitis.

 Today, science has pinpointed why the plant can relieve numerous lung ailments.
 Scientists have identified many antioxidants and anti-inflammatory properties in mullein leaf.
 Just a few of them include: